Mathématique: Chapter 6

 Just hostile incursions and math.

-Warnings: Contemplation of panic attacks and mental illness with varying levels of sensitivity.
+Chapter warnings: Stressors of all kinds.
+Grief.
+Physical injuries.
+Contemplation of/commentary on panic attacks and mental illness with varying levels of sensitivity.

 Chapter 6

-He really couldn’t picture that one going down very well.
+That one probably wouldn’t go over all that well.
 Not on the delivery side and not on the graceful response side.
+He tried again.

-Young spit mint-flavored toothpaste into the sink, wincing slightly at the pull and twinge of protesting muscles in his lower back.
-He tried to focus on what the hell he was going to do about Rush, and not on the ever-present dull ache and slow burn that seemed to consume the left side of his body.
-He also did his best to avoid dwelling on the enticing idea of a long, hot shower, a beer, and slightly more than his recommended daily allowance of ibuprofen.
+Young spit mint-flavored toothpaste into the sink, wincing at the pull and twinge of muscles in his lower back.
+He tried to focus on what the hell he was gonna do about Rush, and not on the dull ache and slow burn that made up the left side of his body.
+He tried not to dwell on the idea of a hot shower, a cold beer, and the maximum daily allowance of ibuprofen.

 Tempting.
 Tempting, but not happening.

 He had a bad feeling about his neighbor.
 The guy was trouble any way you sliced it—on a tactical level, a mental level, a personal level, a logistical level—there was something about him that set Young’s nerves on edge.
-He’d seen plenty of people panic in the field under various kinds of stress and sure, there had been some commonalities between what had happened to Rush in his kitchen and the-world-is-not-the-world panic he’d seen from greener members of gate teams—but it hadn’t been the same
+He’d seen plenty of people panic in the field and, sure, there’d been some common ground between what’d happened to Rush in his kitchen and the-world-is-not-the-world panic he’d seen from greener members of gate teams, but it hadn’t been the same

-The guy held up fine during an abduction attempt but then fell apart later because his ears were ringing?
+The guy held up fine during an abduction attempt but fell apart afterward because his ears were ringing?

 But there was more to it.
-A lot more.
-Had to be.
-Jackson wasn’t telling him everything.
-And what wasn’t being said was more informative than what was.
-There was something almost eerie about the way Jackson had hedged when Young had asked him whether or not he thought Rush was okay to keep working.
-Like he’d been talking for an audience of more than just Young himself.
+There’d been something eerie about the way Jackson had hedged when Young asked him whether he thought Rush was okay to keep working.
+He’d given a non-answer, delivered like he was addressing thin air, rather than Young.

 This was what he got for mixing with SG-1.